Professor, Public Administration and International Affairs

 and Jason Dedrick.
 Funded by Collaboration for Unprecedented Success and

-"Distributed Energy Markets," with his team composed of faculty from the iSchool, the School of
+Co-Principal Investigator.
+"Distributed Energy Markets," with a team composed of faculty from the iSchool, the School of

 Engineering/Computer Science, and the Law School at Syracuse University.
 Funded by National